terriburns/terriburns.github.io/README.md

-terriburns.github.io
+terriburns.com
 ====================

-What will eventually be my website.
-Currently in the works.
-Forgive me.
+Currently my personal website made from scratch.
+Continuously in the works.